eedahl/tekken-movedb-py/README.md

 A Tekken 7 move database.
 Likely to become a web app when more fully fleshed out.

 ## Requirements and how to
 You need a Python distribution installed.
-I use Anaconda, adding to path when installing.
+I use the Anaconda distribution, adding to path when installing.

+You can get Anaconda from the following link: https://www.continuum.io/downloads

 You need two packages: pandas and pandastable.

-To install them, use `pip install pandas` and `pip install pandastable`.
+To install them, write `pip install pandas` and `pip install pandastable` in a command line.

-To run the program, open a command line in the filter containing it (e.g. `shift+right click` inside the folder to get an option in the drop down) and run with `python tekken-movedb.py`.
+To run the program, open a command line in the filter containing it (e.g. `shift+right click` inside the folder to get an option in the drop down).

+Run from the command line with `python tekken-movedb.py`.

 ## Suggested features
 * Hide/show columns cascade